5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/weapons.rst

 The Constantly Computed Release Point (CCRP) requires a target to have been designated - either with the cursor in ground attack radar mode or using a laser or GPS coordinates.

 The following picture shows CCRP guidance for a laser guided GBU12 bomb a few seconds before the ideal release point.
 The diamond at the top shows with its wings that the pilot should navigate the airplane a bit to the right.
-The short horizontal line below the diamond gets closer from below the closer the release point is.
-On the right hand side the distance to the release point (not the target) is shown.
+The short horizontal line below the diamond moves up from below the closer the release point is.
+On the right hand side the distance to the release point (not to the target) is shown.

 .. image:: images/ground_attack_ccrp_hud_laser_guided.png